joeshirey/SamplesUI/docs/TDD.md

 ## 1. Introduction

-This document outlines the technical design and architecture of the Code Quality Dashboard.
-The dashboard is a full-stack application with a Node.js backend and a vanilla JavaScript frontend.
-It is designed to be deployed as a containerized application on Google Cloud.
+This document outlines the technical design, architecture, and implementation details of the Code Quality Dashboard.
+The dashboard is a full-stack application featuring a Node.js backend and a vanilla JavaScript frontend.
+It is designed to be deployed as a containerized application on Google Cloud, providing a scalable and maintainable solution for code quality analysis.

 ## 2. Architecture

-The application follows a modular, service-oriented architecture:
+The application follows a modular, service-oriented architecture that separates concerns between the frontend, backend, and data source.

 - **Frontend:** A single-page application (SPA) built with HTML, CSS, and vanilla JavaScript.
-It is responsible for rendering the UI and making API calls to the backend.
+It is responsible for rendering the user interface, managing user interactions, and making API calls to the backend.
+It is served as a static asset from the Node.js server.
 - **Backend:** A Node.js server built with the Express framework.
-It provides a RESTful API for the frontend to interact with the data source.
+It provides a RESTful API for the frontend to fetch data and handles all interactions with the BigQuery data source.
-- **Data Source:** A BigQuery table that stores the code quality data.
+- **Data Source:** A BigQuery table (or view) that stores the comprehensive code quality data.
+The backend authenticates with Google Cloud using Application Default Credentials (ADC).

 ### 2.1.
 System Diagram